vivrichards600/friendlytester.github.io/pages/programming/12_operators.md

 | !a | Basically means NOT | This tends to only work on boolean types. !true if the expression is not true, carry on|

 #### Relational
 Used for type comparisons.
-A lot of this logic is what a test framework like junit is doing under the hood.
+A lot of this logic is what a test framework like JUnit is doing under the hood.

 | Sample usage &nbsp;&nbsp;&nbsp;&nbsp; | In English      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Result                     |
 |------------------------|------------------|------------------------------------|